Sitefinity/Telerik.Sitefinity.Translations.TranslationsCom/README.md

 			<td><strong>GetRawMessages</strong></td>
 			<td>
 				<p>
-					Gets the raw messages provided by the external translation agency.
+					This method gets the raw messages provided by the external translation agency.
 The messages can be of any kind.
 				</p>
 			</td>
 			<td>